tomLamprecht/PepperNaoInstagram/README.md

 # Overview

-This is a basic programm for the roboters Pepper and Nao.
+This is a basic programm for the robots Pepper and Nao.
 It can like, comment and interpret Instagram posts.
 Pepper is using his tablet and Nao a laptop to writedown a username.
-This is meant to be a show performance programm, there are <u><b>no</b></u> methods or classes that are meant to be used outside of this Programm.
+This is meant to be a show performance programm, there are <u><b>no</b></u> methods or classes that are meant to be used outside of this programm.

 [Usage](#usage)